marcelohansen/Alura-Challenge/README.md

 &nbsp;
 &nbsp;

-:brown_circle::red_circle::purple_circle::red_circle::brown_circle: The last page contains scenario analysis.
+🟤🔴🟣🔴🟤 The last page contains scenario analysis.
 The base scenario and three pre-defined scenarios were created and their difference is shown on multi-row cards.
 There is a line chart with a trend line showing the profit in the chosen scenario.
 Furthermore, it is possible to build a new scenario by changing the three metrics used: sales, selling price and production cost.
 Finally, there is a date slicer to customize the analysis period.

 ![image](https://user-images.githubusercontent.com/98857817/158447780-d8d34ac7-0dbf-4dbc-b5d9-73ddb17e70fc.png)